 Causes of Fluctuations

 The most recent National Climate Assessment examined the pattern of increased rainfall across the Midwest.
-They state that Key Message #5 that “Extreme rainfall events and flooding have increased during the last century, and these trends are expected to continue, causing erosion, decline water quality, and negative impacts on transportation, agriculture, human health, and infrastructure.”
+They state the Key Message #5 that “Extreme rainfall events and flooding have increased during the last century, and these trends are expected to continue, causing erosion, decline water quality, and negative impacts on transportation, agriculture, human health, and infrastructure.”
 The report provides an extensive list of evidence to support this position.

 Precipitation in northeast Illinois has increased over time.
 Much of that increase is the result of increases in precipitation in summer and fall.
 These changes can be seen at individual sites as well as the region as a whole.